-Lake Illawarra, considered as coastal lagoon in the Illawarra region, New South Wales.
-Aboriginal Tharawal and Wadi Wadi peoples who live around the lake call it a high place near the sea, or white clay mountain.
+Lake Illawarra is considered as a coastal lagoon in the Illawarra region, New South Wales.
+Aboriginal Tharawal and Wadi Wadi peoples who live around the lake call it a “high place near the sea”, or “white clay mountain”.

 The Warilla Beach extends for 2 km between Windang Island and the Barrack Point, New South Wales.
 It is a popular surfing and swimming beach.
 Coming from a country which is surrounded by the sea and full of lovely beaches, we were delighted to arrive at Warilla beach and feel a lovely sea breeze.